Welpyes/Welpyes-Dotfiles/README.md

 I use this status bar since its fast and realy easy to configure the only downside of using yasb is its currently buggy and the `offset` setting is currently not available.

-you can use my files like my [config.yaml](https://github.com/Welpyes/Welpyes-Dotfiles/blob/main/yasb%20stuff/config.yaml) and the [styles.css](https://github.com/Welpyes/Welpyes-Dotfiles/blob/main/yasb%20stuff/styles.css) from here you can put them in the `\Users\(your user)\.yasb` folder to be able to use them i'll keep them updated as much as i can.
+you can use my setup like my [config.yaml](https://github.com/Welpyes/Welpyes-Dotfiles/blob/main/yasb%20stuff/config.yaml) and the [styles.css](https://github.com/Welpyes/Welpyes-Dotfiles/blob/main/yasb%20stuff/styles.css) from here you can put them in the `\Users\(your user)\.yasb` folder to be able to use them i'll keep them updated as much as i can.